-The management of information in the company, which we have already dealt with in the previous article, allows you to do the job smoothly and without wasting time and resources.
+The management of information in the company, which we have already dealt with in a previous article, allows you to do the job smoothly and without wasting time and resources.
 Company information must always be easily accessible to employees wherever it is stored.

 The context related to information is also important, which gives them a sense and allows them to use them: for this, enterprise search solutions must allow you to recover the contents of the knowledge base, update them easily, as well as integrating with tools and management systems in use.

 A search solution is in fact the main tool through which to realize a wider strategy of construction of the enterprise knowledge and knowledge base management.

 What is an Enterprise Search Solution?

 Enterprise Search solutions are real search engines that allow you to search for information within multiple sources, such as databases and intranets, which can contain structured and unstructured data.

 To ensure the security of the information in question, which can often contain sensitive data related to the organization, an enterprise search solution is typically aimed at a narrow audience (such as employees of the company) and have access control systems.

 To extract the information required by users is often used Information Retrieval and the content goes through various stages, from the collection and indexing of files and documents to retrieving of search queries, up to the match between "questions and answers".

 Among the undeniable advantages of Enterprise Search there is certainly to make the entire wealth of business documentation usable, both for employees and customers.

 But let’s see how to implement an Enterprise Search solution and what are the resistances that today can be faced in the corporate context.